EnlightenMedia/number-cells-simulation/README.md

   - Simulation automatically stops when all cells have died
 - When disabled, cells persist indefinitely even if they can't move, and the simulation runs continuously

+### Random Movement

+- When "Allow Random Movement" is enabled:
+  - Cells that cannot find consumable food can still move to random adjacent positions
+  - They can move to empty spaces or swap positions with non-consumable food
+  - Random movement always has lower priority than eating
+  - Energy still depletes on random movement (when starvation mode is enabled)
+  - This creates more dynamic simulations where cells explore the grid

 ## Setup

 1. Install dependencies: